Avocado and Gout: Is It Safe?

 Purine Content in Avocado

-Serving Size Purine Content (mg) % of Daily Limit
+Serving Size Weight Purine Content (mg) Notes

-Why Avocado Is Good for Gout
+Why Avocado Is Beneficial for Gout

 Frequently Asked Questions

-Q: Can I eat avocado daily?
+Q: Can I eat avocado every day if I have gout?

 Medically Reviewed by: Registered Dietitian Nutritionist